 Which are the biggest airports in the world?

-One in Africa, 3 in Asia, five in the US and one in Europe.
-Prepare for your journey among the world’s airports with the largest area.
+One in Africa, four in Asia, five in the US - prepare for your journey among the world’s airports with the largest area.

 #1 King Fahd International Airport (DMM)

-With a total area of 780 square kilometers, The King Fahd International Airport, located 20km away from Dammam in the area between Qatif and Dammam, Saudi Arabia tops the list of the 10 largest airports in the world by size.
+With a total area of 776 sq. km, The King Fahd International Airport, located 20km away from Dammam in the area between Qatif and Dammam, Saudi Arabia, tops the list of the 10 largest airports in the world by size.

 Its total area exceeds that of the country of Bahrain!

-It is not particularly busy either.
-It handles about 10 million passengers a year.
+DMM is not particularly busy either - it handles about 10 million passengers a year.

 #2 Denver International Airport (DIA)

 With its 135.7 sq. km, Denver International Airport ranks as the second biggest airport in the world and is the largest one in the US - bigger than the island of Manhattan!
 DIA is also the fifth-busiest airport in America with service to 205 destinations on five continents.

 Denver International is a hub for United Airlines and Frontier and a base for Southwest Airlines.

 DIA faced a lot of criticism when it opened in 1995, more than a year behind schedule.
 It cost an additional $3.3 billion (in today’s US dollars) than anticipated and some of its long-awaited innovative technologies were dysfunctional and later abandoned.

 Denver International is perched at 1,655 m above sea-level.
-This is part of the reason why DIA sports the longest runway in the United States.
-It is nearly 5 km long!
+This is part of the reason why DIA sports the longest runway in the United States - nearly 5 km long!
 The extra length helps flights take off in the lower-pressure conditions of Colorado.

 #3 Dallas/Fort Worth International Airport (DFW)